4 Washington Electors Pick Candidate Other Than Clinton

 A group called the Hamilton Electors, co-founded by Chiafalo, had sought to block Trump by encouraging both Democratic and Republican electors in every state to unite behind an alternate Republican candidate.

-The penalty in Washington state for so-called “faithless electors” is a $1,000 fine.
+The penalty in Washington state for so-called “faithless electors” is a fine of up to $1,000.
 Efforts by two Democratic electors from Washington state to avoid being fined if they ignore the results of the state’s popular vote were rejected by federal courts last week.

 The Electoral College was devised at the Constitutional Convention in 1787.
 It was a compromise between those who wanted popular elections for president and those who wanted no public input.